Starfish Prime: Observations at Christchurch, New Zealand

-The photometer was designed to measure specifically the atomic emissions from the ground configuration of the Oxygen atom resulting from ^{1}S to ^{1}D transitions (557.7 nm) and ^{1}D to ^{3}P transitions (630.0 nm).
-Both these emissions are components of the normal airglow and auroras.
-Measurements showed a maximum for 557.7 nm of 2x10^{4} rayleighs about two minutes after detonation.
-This value was approximately 200 times the normal airglow value.
-The maximum for 630.0 nm was 1.8x10^{5} rayleighs, or 2.4x10^{3} times the normal value, corresponding to a class 3 aurora.
-The peak intensity came 4 minutes after detonation, the delay relative to 557.7 nm arising from the longer lifetime of the ^{1}D state.
-The emission from the ^{1}D state dropped in a strictly exponential manner for 7 minutes, allowing an accurate measurement of the decay constant for that state.
-The resulting value (.0087sec^{−1}) is in close agreement with the value of .0092 sec^{−1} calculated theoretically by Garstang.

-At the time of the explosion an ionosonde was recording at Godley Head, about 15 miles from Christchurch.
+At the time of the explosion an ionosonde was recording at Godley Head, about 15 mi from Christchurch.
 Geoff King and Harvey Cumack, of the Geophysical Observatory, (DSIR), Christchurch, combined the observed ionospheric and photometric results to gain insight into the mechanisms that could explain the visual observations.
 Though the ionosonde data was severely distorted, King and Cumack were able to obtain the electron density in the f region at four minutes after the explosion.
-Excitation of the 1D state of oxygen in the airglow and aurora is satisfactorily explained by a process of dissociative recombination, for which most rate coefficients are known.
-King and Cumack were able to show that the intensity of 630.0 nm radiation measured by Neff was orders of magnitude greater than that which would be produced by recombination.
+Excitation of the 1D state of oxygen in the airglow and aurora is satisfactorily explained by a chemical process called dissociative recombination, for which most rate coefficients are known.
+King and Cumack were able to show that the intensity of 630 nm radiation measured by Neff was orders of magnitude greater than that which would be produced by recombination.
 The remaining possibility was that following the explosion, a wave of neutral plasma (ions plus electrons) entered the atmosphere over Christchurch with sufficient density and energy to produce the observed excitation through electron-atom collisions.
 These results were published in the New Zealand Journal of Geology and Geophysics, in December, 1962.